 Board of Regents: The highest policy-making body of the University upon which the governance of the University is exclusively vested by operation of law, including the authority to exercise corporate powers as defined by the Corporation Code of the Philippines.

 University President: The chief executive officer who oversees the policy implementation as defined by the Board of Regents, and administers the overall affairs of the University including its triadic functions or tri-focal mandate of instruction/scholarship, research and community extension/social services.
 All officers, faculty members and employees of the University are responsible to and under the direction of the President, through their respective unit heads and the Executive Vice President.

 Pursuant to the stipulations of Sec.
 10, RA No. 4196, the University President is elected by the Regents from among themselves.
-As such, his election is not subject to the review function of the Civil Service Commission.

 Chief Operating Officer